jbocinsky/jbocinsky.github.io/_pages/aboutme.md

 James has a history of success as a student.
 He graduated high school as valedictorian with a 4.4 GPA.
 He then took his motivation and success to UF and in 2017 graduated Cum Laude with a 3.76 GPA.
 While at UF James took part in various activities like participating in hackathons to collaborate with peers, being an exec board member of the University of Florida club soccer program, and being inducted into Eta Kappa Nu (Computer Engineering Honor's Society).

-James is currently working towareds a M.S. in Computer Engineering and anticipates graduating in the Spring of 2019.
+James is currently working towards a M.S. in Computer Engineering and anticipates graduating in the Spring of 2019.

 ![alt text](/assets/images/JamesUFGrad.jpg)